 Interestingly, Roger CPA provides differing content access periods depending on which package you purchase.
 If you go with the Premier package, you will receive access rights for 18 months.
-And if you go with the Elite Course, you will get unlimited access to their online materials until you pass the exam.
+And if you go with one of the Elite courses, you will get unlimited access to their online materials until you pass the exam.

 Given the nature of the CPA exam and candidates’ work schedules, content access periods can often be an important feature in determining which CPA review course is best for your needs.
 Some individuals knock out the CPA exam in 3 or so months between school and work, and others take years to finish it as they handle sections one at a time around a busy work schedule.

 So whether the 18-month access period will work for you, will totally depend on your situation.
 Though it should be noted that you can always extend your package access and add on an extra month or two of studying for a fee.

 Roger CPA’s Mobile App